What Are Gas Cylinders and Why Standards Matter

 | TPED | European Union | Regulatory directive | Certification for transportable pressure equipment |

-- Safe storage of high-pressure gases
+- Safe storage and transport of high-pressure gases

-- Consistent manufacturing quality
+- Consistent manufacturing quality and material compliance

-- Compatibility with international transport regulations
+- Compliance with international transport and safety regulations

 Global Gas Cylinder Standards